whlapinel/course-manager/notes.md

   - I think that rather than fixing the import from csv code, I'll just delete it.
 - Code to modify dates in either table should modify dates in the other table accordingly.
 - Add ON DELETE CASCADE to lesson_dates if it's not already there
+- Since day_number will be gone I'll need to ensure dates are sorted by date.

+On second thought:
+- I could pretty easily extrapolate the non-instruct days from the instruct days.
+- Or I could put all the dates in one table, and add a bool column to indicate whether it's an instruct day.
+Could also add a reason column to indicate why it's a non-instruct day.

 ### 1/10/2025